BioInfoAPS/BioInfoAPS.github.io/_episodes/01-unix.md

 The `$` prompt shows that the bash shell is ready to accept bash commands.
 Before learning some basic commands, there are a few recommendations regarding UNIX systems.

-- The Terminal hates spaces between names.
-For long or complex names, use conectors such “_" or ‘-’ instead of spaces.
+- The ternminal syntax hates spaces between names.
+For long or complex names, use connectors such “_" or ‘-’ instead of spaces.
 - Uppercase is different from lowercase.
-‘R’ is not ‘r’ for the terminal.
+‘R’ is not the same as ‘r’ in commands, paths and arguments.
-- UNIX system `/` for path, unlike windows, which used `\`.
+- UNIX system uses `/` for path, unlike windows, which uses `\`.

 Tip: We will be working on ‘blue’ storage in HiperGator where UF has separated 32 dedicated nodes for our workshop under a group name ‘general_workshop’.
 Each user has a profile in the ‘general_workshop’ folder along with a ‘share’ folder where all the datasets and information for this workshop are stored.
 Please remember to only copy requested files from shared folder to your user folder and run the analyses in the peronnel directory only.